spearwin/EKF-RIO-TC/README.md

 # EKF-Based Radar-Inertial Odometry with Online Temporal Calibration (EKF-RIO-TC)

 This repository contains the implementation of **EKF-Based Radar-Inertial Odometry with Online Temporal Calibration (EKF-RIO-TC)**.
-The corresponding paper is currently **under review.**
+The corresponding paper has been accepted for publication in **IEEE Robotics and Automation Letters (RA-L).**

-The code will be made publicly available after the review process is complete.
+The code and dataset will be made publicly available soon.

 ## Experimental Setup
 The experimental setup includes the following components: